-

 The Central Committee is the grassroots leadership of the Party.
 The first action of the Central Committee is to elect the Officers (Chair, Vice Chair, Secretary & Treasurer).
 Then they elect the Executive Committee (15 people).
 When the Executive Committee first meets, they elect their officers (Chair, Vice Chair, Secretary & Treasurer).
 These may be the same or different people.

 The Executive Committee runs the day-to-day operations of the Party for the County.
 They can appoint four more members to the Executive Committee, make endorsements in local races, and appoint individuals to open Precinct positions.
+They organize events and fundraisers, support candidates for office and appoint Board members for the Board of Elections.

 The Central Committee appoints Democrats in the case of vacancies in some public offices [such as county office].
 Ideally each Central Committee person gets to know the democrats in their precinct to keep them informed of what is going on with the party, such as our candidates, events, and issues.
+CLICK HERE for other activities a Central Committee member may perform.

 How do I become a Central Committee Member?